leitianqi/gitskills/README.md

-gitskills
+#Gitskills
-creating a new branch is quit.
+#Creating a new branch is quit AND simple.